facebookresearch/textlesslib/examples/expresso/dataset/README.md

 ```

 ## Data preparation for speech resynthesis
-We prepare the Expresso dataset for speech synthesis experiments by cutting down to short segments of less than 15 seconds based on VAD information obtained from [pyannote](https://github.com/pyannote/pyannote-audio).
+We prepare the Expresso dataset for speech synthesis experiments by cutting down to short segments of less than 15 seconds based on VAD information.
+The processing scripts can be found in the [processing](processing) directory.

-## Licences
+## Licence
 The Expresso dataset is distributed under the ?? licence.

-## Citation
+## Reference
-For more information, see the paper "EXPRESSO: A Benchmark and Analysis of
-Discrete Expressive Speech Resynthesis", Tu Anh Nguyen*, Wei-Ning Hsu*, Antony D'Avirro*, Bowen Shi*, Itai Gat, Maryam Fazel-Zarani, Tal Remez, Jade Copet, Gabriel Synnaeve, Michael Hassid, Felix Kreuk, Yossi Adi+, Emmanuel Dupoux+, INTERSPEECH 2023.
+For more information, see the paper "EXPRESSO: A Benchmark and Analysis of Discrete Expressive Speech Resynthesis", Tu Anh Nguyen*, Wei-Ning Hsu*, Antony D'Avirro*, Bowen Shi*, Itai Gat, Maryam Fazel-Zarani, Tal Remez, Jade Copet, Gabriel Synnaeve, Michael Hassid, Felix Kreuk, Yossi Adi+, Emmanuel Dupoux+, INTERSPEECH 2023.